Dental & Medical Professions

 Nonprofits & Associations

 Software Development Industry

-Shawn M. Lindsay is a skilled business and intellectual property attorney.
-He is also a former member of the Oregon State House of Representatives.
-Shawn’s experience includes representing clients in the following areas: software and commercial licensing; establishing, acquiring, transferring, and preserving intellectual property rights; business entity formation and structuring; business transitions and successions; mergers and acquisitions; privacy and security; HIPAA compliance; and government relations.
-Shawn is one of the few attorneys in Oregon who has passed the International Association of Privacy Professionals’ (“IAPP”) Certified Information Privacy Professional/United States (“CIPP/US”) exam.
+Shawn M. Lindsay is a skilled business, intellectual property, and political attorney.
+He is a former member of the Oregon State House of Representatives.
+Shawn’s experience includes representing clients in the following areas: establishing, acquiring, transferring, and preserving businesses and intellectual property rights; software and commercial licensing; business entity formation and structuring; business transitions and successions; mergers and acquisitions; privacy and security; HIPAA compliance; government relations and political law.

 As member of the Oregon Legislature, Shawn established a reputation as a problem solver.
 For example, as co-chair of a special redistricting committee, Shawn was instrumental in passing a redistricting plan, something that had not been done in over 60 years in Oregon.
 As an attorney, clients have called on Shawn’s skills to assist in negotiating and resolving complex matters with both private and governmental entities.